Office Timeline

 John D. Whiteside

 John D. Whiteside was a member of the prominent Whiteside family, for which the Illinois County is named.
 He served as both a State Representative and a State Senator before becoming State Treasurer.
-Whiteside played a small role in the so called Lincoln-Shield Duel, in which the Illinois Auditor of Public Account, James Shields, took offense from a sarcastic letter to the editor written by Lincoln.
-Whiteside was to serve as Shield’s second, but thankfully a non-violent solution was reached, and the duel did not take place.
+In addition to his political career, Whiteside played a small role in the so-called Lincoln-Shields Duel, in which the Illinois Auditor of Public Accounts, James Shields, took offense from a sarcastic letter to the editor written by Lincoln.
+At that time, Whiteside was to serve as Shield’s second; however, a non-violent solution was reached, and the duel did not take place.
 Whiteside died in 1850.

 (1836-1837)